All Articles

 7. Why should I trust Maddox to repair my transformer?

 We are equipped with state-of-the-art repair facilities.
 We also possess the experience and expertise to tackle the most challenging repair scenarios.
-When performed under these conditions, repairing your current unit can result in the same level of reliable performance as buying a reconditioned or brand new unit.
+When performed under these conditions, repairing your current unit can result in the same level of reliable performance as buying a remanufactured or brand new unit.

 Conclusion